baolab-rice/CRISPR_OT_scoring/README.md

 ## Off-target scores calculation:
 **Folder: Algorithm**
 <<<<<<< Updated upstream
 The processing scripts adapted from previous publications.
 Please see details of each algorithm inside the folder.
-Their compositions of training set are available in supplementary table Sp3.
+Their compositions of training set are available in Table S3.
 =======
-The processing scripts adapted from previous publications.
-Please see details of each algorithm inside the folder.
-Their compositions of training set are available in supplementary table sp3.
->>>>>>> Stashed changes

 + CCTOP off-target scores were computed based on the formula in the original paper:
 Stemmer, Manuel, et al. "CCTop: an intuitive, flexible and reliable CRISPR/Cas9 target prediction tool."
 PloS one 10.4 (2015).